Types of Degrees General Architecture Majors Are Getting

-In the 2018-2019 academic year, 153 schools offered some type of general architecture program.
+In 2018-2019, 153 schools offered a architecture program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in General Architecture Worth It?